David Heymann (architect)

-David Heymann is an American architect, writer, and educator.
-Heymann is most known for his 1988 design of an environmentally friendly house for then Governor of Texas George W. Bush and Laura Bush for their Prairie Chapel Ranch near Crawford, Texas.
+David Heymann (born 1959) is an American architect, writer, and educator.
+He is most known for his design of an environmentally friendly house for then Governor of Texas, George W. Bush, and Laura Bush for their Prairie Chapel Ranch near Crawford, Texas.
 Heymann is a contributing writer for Places Journal.
 In 2014 he published a book of short stories, My Beautiful City Austin.
 He is currently the Harwell Hamilton Harris Regents Professor at University of Texas at Austin School of Architecture.

 The Bush House

 Deedie Rose, a Dallas arts and architecture patron, recommended Heymann to George W. Bush and Laura Bush to design the new house for their Prairie Chapel Ranch, which later served as their home away from the White House when Bush became president, during which time it was referred to as the Western White House.
 Heymann designed three adjacent, single-level buildings, all clad in honey-colored native limestone: a three-bedroom house, a two-suite guest house, and a garage building.
 Heymann sited the buildings and a swimming pool "into an almost imperceptible rise amid an existing grove of live oaks and cedar elms."

 During the design process, Heymann would outline potential layouts on the ground so the Bushes could visualize how the house would work in each setting.
 Heymann worked closely on the design with Laura Bush.
 "She has a lot of experience from seeing the carefully organized houses that her dad built, and she has a very, very good eye," he says.
 "One thing we wanted was to make sure the house fit into the landscape," Laura Bush said.
 "I think it does, with the low house and the native limestone that looks very natural.
 It also takes advantage of the landscape with all the views."

 The buildings were designed using strategies to achieve environmental sustainability.
 Combined, the three buildings amount to less than 4000 sqft of interior space.
 They are positioned using basic passive solar principles, absorbing winter sunlight, while being shaded in summer.
 A 10 ft-wide porch encircles the main house, which in plan is "a narrow rectangle broken into an arc."
 The design takes maximum advantage of the breeze by being long and narrow – most of the house is only one room wide.

 Heymann selected limestone quarried very close to the site.
 "They cut the top and bottom of it off because nobody really wants it," Heymann says.
 "So we bought all this throwaway stone.
 It's fabulous.
 It's got great color and it is relatively inexpensive."
 The buildings use geothermal energy to heat and cool, and require less energy for that purpose.
 A 42000 USgal underground cistern collects rainwater gathered from the roof.
 Wastewater from sinks, toilets, and showers is also funneled into the cistern after being purified in underground tanks.
 The water from the cistern is then used to irrigate the landscaping around the buildings.